OCP-GN: A Scalable Second-order Optimizer for Stochastic Optimization: The Optimization Algorithm

-Building upon the general GNB estimator introduced by \cite{sophia}, we extend its formulation and explicitly state its expression for the case of the mean squared error (MSE) loss function.
-We define the per-sample loss as follows, where the coefficient $\frac{1}{2}$ is introduced for simplification of the gradient computation.
+Building upon the general GNB estimator, we extend its formulation and explicitly state its expression for the case of the mean squared error (MSE) loss function.
+We define the per-sample loss function as $\Psi(\hat{y},y)$, where $\hat{y} = \ell(x)$ denotes the model's prediction for input $x$ and $y$ is the corresponding ground-truth label.
+For the case of MSE loss,with the coefficient $\frac{1}{2}$ introduced to simplify gradient computation, the per-sample loss is given by:

 The gradient of the per-sample loss function is:

 where $J_x \ell(x)$ is the Jacobian matrix of $\ell(x)$ w.r.t $x$.

 The Hessian matrix of the per-sample loss function is: